 Engineering salaries tend to be well-paying and greater than the national average.
 Industrial Engineers earn $77,090 on average according to the Bureau of Labor Statistics page on Industrial Engineers.
+The average Industrial Engineer salary is based on experience and professional skills.
 Experienced professionals enjoy greater increases in salary.
 The top 10% earn $109,220 or more.
 Industrial Engineers also tend to move into Engineering Management roles quicker than other engineering specialties.*

 *According to the BLS, http://www.bls.gov/oco/